 - 1. The Superintendent is responsible to: - a.
-Ensure that the actions specified in Section A and B above have occurred; and - b.
+Ensure that the actions specified in Section A above have occurred; and - b.
 Manage disclosure and release of any investigation records according to state law and department policy. - 2.
 The DDD-SIU investigator must, at a minimum: - a.
 Interview clients, witnesses and other involved parties.
-Do not interview the accused employee(s) in cases of alleged criminal misconduct (see Section B.3.e. above) while law enforcement/Washington State Patrol investigation is pending. - b.
+Do not interview the accused employee(s) in cases of alleged criminal misconduct (see Section A.3.e. above); - b.
 Interview staff witnesses in compliance with all Collective Bargaining Agreements (CBA) for representation during an investigation; - c.
-Document the interview, review with the interviewee his/her statement, and obtain signatures of the alleged victim(s) and witnesses, as appropriate;
+Document the interview, review with the interviewee his/her statement, and obtain signatures of the alleged victim(s) and witnesses, as appropriate; - d.

-- d.
 Review all related documentation; - e.
-Collaborate as required with outside agencies; - f.
+Collaborate as required with outside agencies;

+- f.
 Identify those regulations, procedures, and facility practices, etc., that may have contributed to the incident cause; - g.
 Maintain client confidentiality according to state laws; - h.
-Report immediately to the Superintendent or designee any information that: - i.
+Report immediately to the Superintendent or her/his designee any information that: - i.
 Reveals a current or new threat to the health or safety of RHC clients or staff; - ii.
 Is relevant to needed or pending RHC decisions regarding administrative or personnel actions; and/or - iii.
-Report to the CRU if there is reason to believe that further abuse, neglect, etc. or criminal actions are occurring. - i.
-Complete and submit DSHS 16-202, 5-Day Investigation Report, to the Superintendent or designee and the DDD-SIU Program Manager within five (5) working days of the incident per 42 CFR 483.420(d)(4) and 42 CFR 483.13(c)(2).
+Gives cause to believe that further abuse, neglect, etc. or criminal actions are occurring - i.
+Complete and submit DSHS 16-202, 5-Day Investigation Report, to the Superintendent and the DDD-SIU Program Manager within five (5) working days of the incident per 42CFR483.420 (D)(4) and 42CFR483.13(C)(2).

-C. Investigation of Category II Incidents
+C. Investigations of Category II Incidents

 - 1. The RHC must conduct Category II incident investigations and the Superintendent must assign an RHC staff to conduct the investigation. - 2.
-The RHC investigator must follow incident reporting requirements and, at a minimum, do the following: - a.
+The RHC investigator must follow IR reporting requirements and at a minimum: - a.
 Interview clients, staff, and other involved parties; - b.
 Review all related documentation; - c.
 Collaborate with outside agencies, as needed; - d.
 Identify relevant regulations, procedures, and facility practice; and - e.
-Complete and submit DSHS 16-202, 5-Day Investigation Report, to the Superintendent within five (5) working days of the incident per 42 CFR 483.420(d)(4) and 42 CFR 483.13(c)(2).

-3. If evidence of possible staff or facility neglect, abuse, and/or criminal action to clients is discovered at any time during the investigation, immediately upgrade the incident to a Category I and refer to the DDD-SIU and the WSP-SIU and/or law enforcement.
+Complete and submit DSHS 16-202, 5-Day Investigation Report, to the Superintendent within five (5) working days of the incident per 42 CFR 483.420(d)(4) and 42 CFR 483.13(c)(4). - 3.
+If evidence of possible staff or facility neglect to clients is discovered at any time during the investigation, immediately upgrade the incident to a Category I and refer to the DDD-SIU and the WSP-SIU.